Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

   _Exceptions_: an exception is thrown when method call returns status other than 200

-  _Note_: passwords are not being part of the response .
+  _Note_: passwords aren't being part of the response.

   _Example_: